imyanzhen/imyanzhen.github.io/index.md

 + **Yanzhen Chen** and Sunil Mithas.
 Do Affirmative Action Policies Reduce the Female Wage Gap for Information Technology Professionals?
 Evidence from India

-+ Sijia Zhou, **Yanzhen Chen** and Xin Li.
-More than Demand Propelling: Load Balancing Effects of E-Prescription on Online Healthcare Platforms

 + Che-Wei Liu, **Yanzhen Chen** and Ming-Hui Wen.
 Alert for Alerts: How Investment Price Tracking Alerts Affect Retail Investors.
 [Media Coverage](https://www.wealthmanagement.com/technology/dark-side-financial-technology-tools) **SSRN's Top Ten download list for: ERN: Market Structure (Topic) as of Jul 2023**

++ Sijia Zhou, **Yanzhen Chen** and Xin Li.
+More than Demand Propelling: Load Balancing Effects of E-Prescription on Online Healthcare Platforms **SSRN's Top Ten download list for: Industry Specific Strategy & Policy eJournal and POL: Service Industry (Topic) as of Nov 2023**

 + Sunil Mithas, **Yanzhen Chen**, Che-Wei Liu, and Michael Kimbrough.
 How Information Technology Investments Influence Quality of Management Forecasts: Evidence from the United States

 ### Grants: